franfranz/Word_Frequency/README.md

 To use Normalize Word Frequency :

 Prepare your input file:
-- make sure your txt or csv input file has a header: the column with raw frequency you want to normalize must be called "Frequency"
+- make sure your txt or csv input files have a header: the column with raw frequency you want to normalize must be called "Frequency"

 Set input specifications in the code:
 - set the paths for input and output files (line 28-30)